Cryptographic fundamentals

 Using Secure/Multipurpose Internet Mail Extension

-When using ICT equipment or software that implements S/MIME, controls for using AACAs and AACPs in the ASD-Approved Cryptographic Algorithms and ASD-Approved Cryptographic Protocols sections of these guidelines will also need to be consulted.
+When using IT equipment or software that implements S/MIME, controls for using AACAs and AACPs in the ASD-Approved Cryptographic Algorithms and ASD-Approved Cryptographic Protocols sections of these guidelines will also need to be consulted.

 Configuring Secure/Multipurpose Internet Mail Extension